PhilGeek/oxford-realism/perception.markdown

 > Representation is our subjective act. ...
 It is *we* who mean.

-Representation is *personal*.
+According to Cook Wilson, then, representation is *personal*.
 It is *we* who mean.
 So conceived, representation is something that the subject *does*.

-Cook Wilson draws a distinction between two different natural relations that ground different notions of representation:

-1. A may represent B because A *resembles* B
-2. A may represent B because the existence of A *necessarily covaries* with B
+How, according to Stout, might the sensation of extension "represent, express, or stand for" extension.
+Plausibly they might in two ways: by *resembling* extension or by necessarily covarying with the presentation of extension.

-These are not two analyses of different notions of representation since this would result in an impersonal conception of representation.
-Mimesis and necessary covariation are merely natural relations that *incline* us to represent things by means of them---they are merely relations that can be exploited by a subject's representational ends:
+However, the natural relations of mimesis and necessary covariation are *impersonal*---they obtain independently of anything that the subject does.
+If it is *we* who mean, if representation is something that a subject does, then the natural relations of mimesis and necessary covariation could not be what makes a sensation represent and external quality.
+These are not two analyses of different notions of representation, mimesis and necessary covariation are merely natural relations that *incline* us to represent things by means of them---they are merely relations that can be exploited by a subject's representational ends:

 > It is we who make the weeping willow a symbol of sorrow.
 There may of course be something in the object which prompts us to give it a meaning, e.g., the resemblance of the weeping willow to a human figure bowed over in the attitude of grief.
 But the willow in itself can neither 'mean' grief, nor 'represent' nor 'stand for' nor 'express' grief. *We* do all that. (*Statement and Inference*, 770)

-First, Cook Wilson emphasizes the symmetry of these relations.
-If A resembles B in some respect, B resembles A in that respect.
-If A necessarily covaries with B, B necessarily covaries with A. This undermines the asymmetry between Stout's talk of a sense-representation and what it represents.
-The sensation of extension represents the perceived body's extension, but the body's extension does not represent the subject's sensation.
-Or rather, if that asymmetry is sustained, this is evidence of a further assumption in play.
-Specifically, if A represents B without B representing A this is because A but not B is "present to consciousness".
-To bring to light how the personal conception of representation is at work here consider the following.
-Suppose that Stout is working with an impersonal notion of representation (though he shouldn't, at least by Cook Wilson's lights).
-If Stout is working with an impersonal notion of representation then the the external world could (impersonally) represent the sensation, it is just not a relation that anyone could exploit.

-Second, if we consider sensations as representative this must be so either on the grounds of likeness or covariation with extension.
-We must already be acquainted with the likeness or know the covariation.
-But this is impossible if the mediation of our knowledge of extension by sensation means that we depend on such sensations for our knowledge of extension.
-Warnock will make a related remark, "To decide that a portrait is a good likeness of a man, I must look both at the portrait and the man."
-Why does Cook Wilson require that we know of the likeness or covariation if the likeness or covariation is to represent?
-Advocates of certain forms of naturalized semantics, such as Fodor's correlational psychosemantics, would deny any such epistemic assumption.
-So would reliabilists like Goldman who maintain that what confers justification on belief is that it is formed by a reliable belief forming mechanism, not that we know that it is so formed.
-I suspect that here too, the personal conception of representation is at work, at least implicitly.
-The restriction that we should know of the relevant natural relations flows form the thought that it is only if we know of such relations that we could exploit them for our representational ends.

 How does Cook Wilson's criticism of representative realism in terms of the personal conception of representation relate to the "fallacy" described in the letter to Prichard?
 The weeping willow resembles a human figure bowed over in the attitude of grief.
 This presents a subject with an opportunity to exploit that resemblance for their own representational ends, at least if they are apprised of that resemblance.
 In using the willow to represent grief, the subject apprehends the content of that representation.
 And that, according to Cook Wilson, is precisely what prevents representation from figuring in an explanation of perceptual apprehension.
 Any such explanation would be circular and, hence, no explanation at all.